SciBorgs/SciGuides/BasicArmBot.md

         mech.getRoot("Chassis", 1 + AXLE_FROM_CHASSIS.getX(), AXLE_FROM_CHASSIS.getZ());
 ```

-before adding a `Mechanism2dLigament` to the root, and updating its position with proper position coordinates accordingly.
+...before adding a `Mechanism2dLigament` to the root, and updating its position with proper position coordinates accordingly.

 ```java
     private final MechanismLigament2d arm =